Date Effective: June 1, 2018

 Each action completed on an Outcome Health device generates a logging event that is processed through Outcome Health’s data processing infrastructure.

 If the device is connected to the Internet, the logging event is immediately sent to the third-party event tracking system’s data server via a call to the third-party event tracking system application programming interface (“API”).
 For devices that are not connected to the Internet, the logging event is stored on the device for up to five days.
 Once an offline device regains Internet connectivity, the local buffer is flushed, and events are sent to the data server via the third-party event tracking system API call.
-At that time, events that were logged more than five days before the device regained connectivity are not maintained.
+At that time, events that were logged more than twenty five days before the device regained connectivity are not maintained.
 The raw data is imported into the Outcome Health data lake via a daily bulk import.
 Event data is then aggregated and stored according to the data schema in the Outcome Health data lake.

 Outcome Health is aware of the following limitations in its systems and processes.